econdynamics/econdynamics.github.io/index.md

-## Econ Dynamics Working Group
+## Econ Dynamics and Financial Markets (EDFM) Working Group

-The Economic Dynamics and Financial Markets Working Group is a weekly session in which students present their work in topics primarily in macroeconomics and finance, broadly speaking.
+The Economic Dynamics and Financial Markets (EDFM) Working Group is a weekly session in which students present their work in topics primarily in macroeconomics and finance, broadly speaking.

 The group is open to PhD students and faculty.
 - Faculty Organizer: [Lars Hansen](https://larspeterhansen.org/)